How Much Does AdThrive Pay Per Pageview? (and 3 Alternatives to Consider)

 They also handle all of the payments from advertisers, and after taking their revenue share, the profits will be paid to you on a monthly basis.

-When you join AdThrive, you will gain access to tons of useful features to help you build traffic and engagement for your blog.
+When you become an AdThrive creator, you will gain access to tons of useful features to help you build traffic and engagement for your blog.

 These features center around AI technology designed to help you with keyword analysis, content optimization, and engagement.
-This enables you to earn as much money as possible from the ads on your blog.
+This enables you to earn the most money possible from the ads on your blog.

 After all, the more money you make, the more money AdThrive makes.
 Why wouldn't they want to help you grow?!